 At UCLH you will be looked after by a specialist multidisciplinary team (MDT).
-This team consists of experts such as doctors, nurses, speech and language therapists, dieticians and physiotherapists who all have specialist training and experience in diagnosing, treating and supporting patients with urological cancers.
+This team consists of experts such as doctors, nurses, speech and language therapists, dieticians and physiotherapists who all have specialist training and experience in diagnosing, treating and supporting patients with head and neck cancers.

 As part of your cancer treatment you may require surgery.
 The surgeon treating you will be a specialist consultant in oral and maxillofacial surgery, or a consultant ear, nose and throat (ENT) surgeon.

 Kết quả xổ số Quảng NamOncologists are specialists in the chemotherapy or radiotherapy treatment used to treat your type of cancer.

 Kết quả xổ số Quảng NamConsultant radiologists are specialists in examining and interpreting x-rays, CT scans, MRI scans, bone scans and other diagnostic tests to diagnose disease.

 Clinical Nurse Specialists are qualified nurses with specialist training and extensive experience in treating patients with your type of cancer.
 They offer advice and support throughout your diagnosis, treatment and follow-up.#

 Kết quả xổ số Quảng NamYour CNS may also act as your ‘key-worker’ during your treatment, which means they are a consistent point of contact for you, your family and any professionals involved in your care.

 Kết quả xổ số Quảng NamSpeech and language therapists provide treatment which aims to maximise abilities relating to speech, voice, swallowing and communication.